“The thing that is really hard, and really amazing, is giving up being perfect and beginning the work of becoming yourself.” – Anna Quinlen

 Meditation allows for space and opportunity to step away from our thoughts and emotions.

 This practice of stepping away strengthens the observer and helps us become a witness of our mind activity/thoughts.
+A Meditation practice allows us to see our thoughts, to observe our thoughts, but to realize we are not our thoughts.
 In this witnessing state, you can more easily step away from your reactions as well as negativity.

 2. Move your Body